Architecture

 -

-fully-featured command line interface (CLI). -
+fatbuildrctlfully-featured command line interface (CLI). -

-that provides both a web interface available with a web browser and JSON-based REST API.
+fatbuildrwebthat provides both a web interface available with a web browser and JSON-based REST API.
 This component can expose these interfaces on the network with HTTP(S) protocol.

-CLI can communicate directly to fatbuildrd
+The fatbuildrctl CLI can communicate directly to fatbuildrd server on

-localhost on D-Bus, or using the JSON REST API of fatbuildrweb
+localhost on D-Bus, or using the JSON REST API of fatbuildrweb acting as a

 proxy.

-component is optional, as all features are available with
+The fatbuildrweb component is optional, as all features are available with

-and local D-Bus communications.
-However, fatbuildrweb
+fatbuildrctl and local D-Bus communications.
+However, fatbuildrweb is

 required to setup distributed environments, eg. with one central fatbuildrd

-server and remote fatbuildrctl
+server and remote fatbuildrctl clients.

 The JSON REST API gives users the possibility to develop custom tools to interact with Fatbuildr and enables full integration with other systems and solutions.